-The Group carries out a daily comparison of end of day VaR measures to the 1-day change of the portfolio's actual value and hypothetical value on the day the profit and loss figures are produced.
-In 2022 the number of occasions on which actual trading book outcomes or hypothetical trading book outcomes exceeded the previous day's VaR was within the acceptable tolerances of the model.
+The Group carries out a daily comparison of end of day VaR measures to the 1-day change of the portfolio's value on the day the profit and loss figures are produced.
+In 2023 the number of occasions on which actual trading book outcomes exceeded the previous day's VaR was within the acceptable tolerances of the model.
 In addition to the VaR backtesting at the aggregate Group level, the Group conducts backtesting on a number of sub-portfolios across the different business units.